 8 First Year Fall Semester

 Composition Around a Void

 Instructors: Andrew Tripp (coordinator) Erik Herman Jeffery Roberson Create a composition around a clear and distinct void.
 To do this, orthogonally intersect three planes on the X, Y, and Z axes, then subtract a single void that intersects all three planes.
 When you cut out a piece to create the void do not throw it away; instead, replace that piece somewhere on your composition so that it adds to the arrangement.
 Finally, intersect your composition with one larger plane.

 Your composition should be orthogonal and entirely aligned with a 3/16 x 3/16 inch grid, which you should draw on paper and mount to the planes.
 Furthermore, your composition should not extend beyond the boundaries of an imaginary 9 inch cube.
 Create three separate models showing three separate proposals.
 Develop one of these proposals into three more iterations.

 Decide on your most successful composition, then on a sheet of 36 x 36 inch drawing paper draw the roof plan and the four elevations.
 Layout your drawing according to the handout.
 Draw these five views full-scale using zone line weights.

-On another sheet of 36 x 36 inch drawing paper, arranged according to the same layout as before, draw a horizontal section and four vertical sections.
+On another sheet of $36 \times 36$ inch drawing paper, arranged according to the same layout as before, draw a horizontal section and four vertical sections.
 Draw full-scale, with technical pencils, using zone line weights and solid black poche.

 Carefully and critically consider the location of the drawings within the page and relative to each other, i.e. consider the inherent logic of your design when locating the drawing within the boundary of the paper.
-36" x 36" axonometric series

 Prem Patel Mitchel Hubbell Prem Patel

 Rayce Belton Asher Paxton Patrick Greene

 Emily Turner Laura Cole Prem Patel

 Mitchell Hubbell Emily Turner Tahir Khan

 9" x 9" x 9" basswood models

-14 First Year Spring Semester
+First Year Spring Semester

 An Architecture of Several Orientations Pt.
 I

-Instructors: Andrew Tripp (coordinator) Erik Herman Jeffery Roberson This project is about orientation.
-Orientation is both an instrumental (scientific) technique and a metaphoric (symbolic) condition.
+Andrew Tripp (coordinator) Erik Herman Jeffery Roberson

+and a metaphoric (symbolic) condition.
 In either case, it refers to a fundamental premise of making spaces.
-The objective of this part of the project is to develop an ability to use the basic techniques of polar projection and solar orientation but also to develop an understanding of the role of metaphor in the design process.
+The objective also to develop an understanding of the role of metaphor in the design process.
 Part 1 will result in diagrams of the various macrocosmic orientations at a given place and time on earth.
-You will use these diagrams as a fundamental basis for the design project that follows.
+You will use these

 From a given place and time on earth (the precise location of your birth, in longitude and latitude to the degree, and time) locate at least the following celestial bodies using the azimuth and altitude to the degree:

-the sun

-2. the moon

-3. the sun-sign constellation

-4. the moon-sign constellation
+- the sun-sign constellation the moon-sign constellation

 Create a drawing that shows these bodies in their precise spatial relationships.
-Research everything about these celestial bodies and include all of your research on the drawing.
+Research everything about these celestial bodies and include all of your research on